-- Kirklees Local Authority (LA) rolling 12-month data shows that 85.9% were completed in the statutory 20 working day timescale. - Locala monthly data shows that 100% were completed in timescales for February 2022.
+- Kirklees Local Authority (LA) rolling 12-month data shows that 79.3% were completed in the statutory 20 working day timescale. - Locala monthly data for May shows that 75% were completed in timescales for February 2022.
+This equates to 3 breaches; this was due to late notification and placement of child outside the locality.